jinwoov/OS201-Reading/Reading/Reading3.md

 - Critical thinking is another soft skills that makes world of difference.
     - Four sets are actively thinking, asking, changing perspectives and evaluating evidence or symptoms.
     - usually use flow chart to diagnose and assess the problem.
+    - Critical thinking helps to evaluate a problem and compare it to past problems they've seen.
+-